 By Andrew Drummond

-A British woman who says Thai police covered up the murder of her barrister son in Thailand over a £41 business deal today called on the British government to take action claiming that an investigation ordered at top level was a a complete whitewash.
+A British woman who says Thai police covered up the murder of her barrister son in Thailand over a £41 million business deal today called on the British government to take action claiming that an investigation ordered at top level was a a complete whitewash.

 Angry Samantha Simmonds, 74, spoke out after being told that Thai police who had announced an investigation into the death of Steven Granville who died in 2017 aged 51, were doing nothing.
 She says diplomatic notes are just not enough, and is demanding the British government take more positive action over citizens ‘murdered abroad’.